basho/basho_docs/content/riak/kv/2.1.4/developing/usage/custom-extractors.md

 ## Verifying Our Custom Extractor

-Now that Riak Search knows how to decode and extract HTTP header packet data, let's store some in Riak and then query it.
+Now that Riak search knows how to decode and extract HTTP header packet data, let's store some in Riak and then query it.
 We'll put the example packet data from above in a `google_packet.bin` file.
 Then, we'll `PUT` that binary to Riak's `/search/extract` endpoint: